Tom Garlepp: State leagues

 In 2017, while playing for the Hobart Chargers, Garlepp also served as an assistant coach with the Norths Bears men's team.
 He was part of the Bears' Waratah League championship when the team won 92–78 in the grand final over the Manly Warringah Sea Eagles.

 In 2018, Garlepp served as head coach of the Norths Bears women's team.
 He was named Waratah League Coach of the Year and guided the Bears to the Waratah League women's championship with a 90–70 grand final win over the Sutherland Sharks.

 In 2020, Garlepp won his second Waratah League championship with the Bears women following an 81–71 grand final win over the Central Coast Crusaders.

-In October 2024, Garlepp was appointed head coach of the Norths Bears men's team for 2025 NBL1 East season.
+In October 2024, Garlepp was appointed head coach of the Norths Bears men's team in the NBL1 East for the 2025 NBL1 season.
+He was reappointed as head coach of the Bears men for the 2026 season.
+He guided the Bears to the NBL1 East Grand Final, where they won the NBL1 East men championship with a 76–64 victory over the Sutherland Sharks.

 WNBL

 In July 2019, Garlepp joined the Sydney Uni Flames of the Women's National Basketball League (WNBL) as an assistant coach for the 2019–20 season.

+Garlepp served as an assistant coach for the Sydney Flames during the 2025–26 WNBL season, with his wife Renae Garlepp serving as head coach.

 National team

 In May 2023, Garlepp was appointed head coach of the Australia women's national under-17 basketball team, the Sapphires.
 He guided the team to the gold medal at the 2023 FIBA Under-16 Women's Asian Championship in Jordan.
 He coached the Sapphires at the 2024 FIBA Under-17 Women's Basketball World Cup in Mexico.

+Garlepp coached the Sapphires at the 2026 FIBA Under-17 Women's Basketball World Cup in Czechia, where they reached the bronze medal game.